CubeShifter/swordfight/README.md

 # swordfight
-sword thingy3 ESP32s, 2 swords + 1 hub. you swing, you clash, the hub keeps score.
+3 ESP32s, 2 swords + 1 hub. you swing, you clash, the hub keeps score.

 how it detects hits
 each sword has an MPU6050 strapped in. when the blades clash, the accelerometer picks up a sharp spike (sudden stop = spike). no contact sensors hopefully it will just watch for the spike pattern. debounce it so one clash doesn't count as five.